Skip to content

 If you intend to use Butler together with InfluxDB you need to be aware of the following:

-InfluxDB is currently available in version 2.x and while this version brings lots of new goodies, it’s not out-of-the-box compatible with Butler.
+InfluxDB is currently available in version 2.x and 3.x and while these versions bring lots of new goodies, it's not out-of-the-box compatible with Butler.

-For that reason you should use the latest 1.x version of InfluxDB, which at the time of this writing is 1.8.4.
+For that reason you should use the latest 1.x version of InfluxDB.

 If you do not intend to use any InfluxDB related features of Butler you can simply disregard this warning.

-In due time Butler will be updated to support InfluxDB 2.x too.
+In due time Butler will be updated to support later versions of InfluxDB.

 Given the cross platform nature of Node.js (which is the language Butler is written in), Butler can run on lots of different hardware platforms and operating systems.